 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} describes the extended speed scaling model.
-After that, in Section~\ref{sec:kkt} we derive sufficient and necessary optimality conditions of a feasible solution of the speed scaling model for EV scheduling.
-Section~\ref{sec:offlineAlg} presents the main result of this paper: the \textit{Flow-based Offline Charging Scheduler} (\focs) which is an offline algorithm that, using maximum flows, computes an optimal solution for the given problem.
-We analyze that algorithm in Section~\ref{sec:algAnalysis} and provide a mathematical proof of optimality.
-Finally, Section~\ref{sec:conclusion} presents the conclusion of the paper.
+Section~\ref{sec:problemStatement} formally describes the extended speed scaling model.
+After that, in Section~\ref{sec:offlineDSL} we analyze the offline problem and present the \textit{Flow-based Offline Charging Scheduler} (\focs), which is an offline algorithm that uses maximum flows to compute an optimal solution for the given problem.
+Then, Section~\ref{sec:onlineDSL} extends the problem to online scheduling, considering the competitive ratios of two natural algorithms.
+Furthermore, we prove that given the aggregated speed profile of a feasible solution, there exists no deterministic online scheduling rule that reliably finds a feasible solution that follows the given profile.
+Finally, we compare theoretical competitive ratios to empirical results in Section~\ref{sec:numericalEmpricialCompetitiveRatiosDSL} using numerical experiments based on real-world EV charging data.
+Section~\ref{sec:conclusionDSL} presents the conclusion of the paper.